altunixon/wips/lns/altina_ln/ASP-142-Post_2_of_5.md

 Silently.<br/>
 They rowed out into the dark sea in a river boat, into the waters where the Hispania Empire’s fleet was.<br/>
 The ships had lights to avoid running into each other.<br/>
-As the ships’ position could be seen, their team could just avoid them… However, there was no telling if a sharp eyed lookout would spot them, or the moonlight would shine through the gaps of the clouds.<br/>
+As the ships’ position could be seen, their team could just avoid them…<br/>
+However, there was no telling if a sharp eyed lookout would spot them, or the moonlight would shine through the gaps of the clouds.<br/>
 There might even be keen eared sailors who could hear the oars.<br/>
 The back of the troops on the boat were drenched in cold sweat.<br/>